FlipsideCrypto/ethereum-models/models/doc_descriptions/blocks/eth_receipts_root.md

 {% docs eth_receipts_root %}

-[BETA TABLE] - The root of the state trie.
+The root of the state trie.

 {% enddocs %}